 Chöd is traditionally done in cemeteries, cremation grounds, and other places that evoke fear in the practitioner.
-By confronting that fear and learning to cut through it, the Chöd practitioner learns to transcend all doubts and fears in order to dwell in the infinite spaciousness that we are.
+The intensity of these environments arouses our self-protective instincts and latent tensions such as hatred, anger and jealousy.
+By confronting these tensions and learning to cut through them, the Chöd practitioner learns to transcend all doubts and fears in order to dwell in the infinite spaciousness that we are.

 Chöd is a very ancient practice and one of the earliest Vajrayana sadhanas.
 It is a practice of self-sacrifice, and in Chöd we sacrifice what is most valuable to us—our bodies.
 We visualize making an offering of our body, which is transformed into nectar, to all beings in all realms.
 Through making that offering, we are initiating a flow between us and everything else.
 In the experience of flow, we begin to appreciate that all forms are completely interconnected and that there is in fact an underlying unity.

 In its essence, the Chöd has many similarities and parallels to Kundalini Yoga meditation practice.
 Through studying and practicing the Chöd, we have the opportunity to deepen our understanding of Swamiji’s teaching on surrender and service, and gain a clearer feeling of what type of intensity and compassion we need to generate within ourselves to truly lead spiritual lives.